 Cornish was offered the role of team captain on a new game show called HeadJam, presented by Vernon Kay.
 “It was a lot of money for two days.
 I remember vividly thinking, ‘Ah, I need to get a new roof.
 That’s that solved.’”
 He took the money, and if you missed the show at the time, it’s exactly as you imagine it would be.

-Today, Cornish’s first film, Attack the Block, is being released in cinemas amid a raft of positive reviews (and rightly so).
+Today, Cornish’s first film, Attack the Block, is being released in cinemas amid a raft of positive reviews.
 He still works with Adam Buxton, finding themselves at home in a popular 6 Music slot on Saturday mornings.
 Also, as a lifelong fan of Tintin, he’s co-written the screenplay for a film version with Edgar Wright and Steven Moffat that’s been produced by Peter Jackson and directed by Steven Spielberg.
 It’s a long way from slumming it with Vernon Kay.
-The question is, where did it all go so right for Joe Cornish?
+Where did it all go so right?